top of page

 John is a physician in Rancho Mirage, California.
 This essay was written in 2020.

-Thoughts, Challenges and Lessons Learned: A Student's Perspective
+Thoughts, Challenges and Lessons Learned: Students' Perspective

 This pandemic was unexpected.
 It caused a lot of struggles and lost opportunities, closing doors to many around the world.